microsoft/promptflow/docs/how-to-guides/develop-a-tool/customize_an_llm_tool.md

             - CustomConnection
     ```

-## Use custom LLM tool in VS Code extension
+## Use the custom LLM tool in VS Code extension
 Follow the steps to [build and install your tool package](create-and-use-tool-package.md#build-and-share-the-tool-package) and [use your tool from VS Code extension](create-and-use-tool-package.md#use-your-tool-from-vscode-extension).

 Here we use an existing flow to demonstrate the experience, open [this flow](https://github.com/microsoft/promptflow/blob/main/examples/tools/use-cases/custom_llm_tool_showcase/flow.dag.yaml) in VS Code extension.